Gatehouse of Fleet

 Gatehouse of Fleet (Gatehoose o Fleet Taigh an Rathaid) is a town, half in the civil parish of Girthon, and half in the parish of Anwoth, divided by the river Fleet, Kirkcudbrightshire, within the council administrative area of Dumfries and Galloway, Scotland.
+It is approximately 84 miles (135 km) west-southwest of Edinburgh, 70 miles (113 km) south of Glasgow, and 15 miles (24 km) east-southeast of Newton Stewart.
+It had a population of 1,016 in 2022.